wilfredinni/python-cheatsheet/docs/blog/python-projects-with-poetry-and-vscode-part-1.md

     └── test_how_long.py
 ```

+For a comprehensive guide on handling file and directory paths, which is essential for managing project structures, see the <router-link to="/cheatsheet/file-directory-path">File and directory Paths</router-link> page.

 > Note: To be able to publish your project, you need an available name.
 Use the [PyPI](https://pypi.org/) search for this.

 ### The pyproject.toml file